If a U.S. Company is Overseas, Whose Employment Laws Matter?

 When American employers work overseas, they are generally not required to comply with U.S. employment laws when they hire non-American citizen employees.
 The federal labor regulations that have extraterritorial reach—such as Title VII and the ADA—cannot be applied to non-American workers.

 For Minnesota companies that work across borders, navigating the overlapping state, federal, and international labor and employment laws can be complicated.
 Professional guidance and support are available.
-If your company operates abroad and you have questions about employment regulations, an experienced Minnesota international law attorney can help.
+If your company operates abroad and you have questions about local laws and employment regulations an experienced Minnesota international law attorney can help.